justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 abcd
 ```

-Semigroups then, have a combine operation that combines two things of the same type into a single thing of the same type.
-And it must adhere to this rule:
+We can do the actual operation in any order and get the same result, which is captured by the property:

 `op(op(x,y), z) == op(x, op(y,z))`

+## Monoids

 Monoids have an additional operation that just returns zero.
-Zero is some value that can be combined with other values without changing them.
-Here are some examples to make it clear:
+Zero is some value that can be combined with other values without changing the original value.
+Here are some examples:

 Integer addition - the zero value is 0
 ```